eGuardianDev/University-Work/( 2 ) second Year/( 4 )  Fourth Semester/Operating systems/study/bootingAndProcesses.md

 interupts that cause the system to be changing processes, saving the state of processes so it can continue after that.
 Context switching is wasted time, because the system doesn't do anything usefull during this period.
 Typically a few milli seconds.

+process is removed from the cpu and replace by another - processes switch

+process state is stored and and execution is temporary interupted - context switch ( for example outside interupt )

 ### first process
 when the system first boot init process is created and new processes come from it. normally with pid 1. (sometimes different for virtualization)